LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

 #### Registration Message

-The role of the registration message is to change the sending chain status from `CHAIN_REGISTERED` to `CHAIN_ACTIVE`.
+The role of the registration message is to allow for a safe activation of the channel between the sending and receiving chains.
+It guarantees that when the CCU activating the channel is executed, a registration transaction has been included on the partner chain.

 When a sidechain is registered on the mainchain, an ecosystem wide chain ID and name are assigned to this chain.
 The chain name and the corresponding network ID are included in a registration message that is appended to the sidechain outbox.
 When the first cross-chain update containing messages is sent to the sidechain, the equality between the properties in the registration message and the ones in the interoperability store is verified.